BlackHatDevX/claudefree-installer/README.md

 [![License](https://img.shields.io/badge/license-Custom-blue.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/platform-macOS%20%7C%20Linux%20%7C%20Windows-lightgrey.svg)](https://github.com/BlackHatDevX/claudefree-installer)

-**One‑command setup for Claude Code with unlimited free AI in VS Code.
+**One‑command setup for Claude Code with unlimited free tokens in VS Code.
 No credit card required.
 No token limits.**

 > ⚡ **Watch a 2‑minute demo** – see how ClaudeFree installs everything and gets you coding with AI for free.
 >